UUID Generator

 Quick Tips

-- Use compact format for URL-safe IDs
+- Use compact format for URL-safe, storage-efficient IDs

 UUID Anatomy

-- 4 = version number
+- 4 = version digit (position 13)

-- a = variant (8, 9, a, or b)
+- a = variant bits (8, 9, a, or b)

 - Total: 128 bits / 32 hex chars